documendous/docrepox/docrepo/apps/ddocs/markdown/templates/Contributing-Documendous.md

 Documentation for DocrepoX is handled by the ddocs app.
 At this time, there are essentially 3 major areas where documentation should be considered for any change:

-- Using DocrepoX (Using-DocrepoX.md) - for end users
+- Using DocrepoX (Using-DocrepoX.md) - for end user documentation
 - Customizing DocrepoX (Customizing-DocrepoX.md) - for end users who wish to customize a feature (generally light customizations)
-- Developing Documendous Software (Developing-Documendous.md) - for developers who would like to either extend or perform main development on Documendous products.
+- Developing Documendous Software (Developing-Documendous.md) - general instructions for developers who would like to either extend or perform main development on Documendous products.

-It's possible that a change or feature add will require entries in each of these.
+It is possible that a change or feature add will require entries in each of these.
 Currently, markdown is used for documentation.
 These files can be found in apps/ddocs/markdown/templates.

 Once written, you can manually create the documention html templates for them.
 Each one of these will have a corresponding template.
 These are described in apps/ddocs/utils/chart/ddocs.py: